-- Applicants into the program should have First-class or second class honours (Upper Division) degree from a recognized university in agricultural economics, agribusiness or related courses such as general agricultural sciences, economics and social science.
+- Applicants into the program should have First-class or second class honors (Upper Division) degree from a recognized university in agricultural economics, agribusiness or related courses such as general agricultural sciences, economics, and social science.

 - Those with Second Class (Lower Division) may be considered on condition that they have Grade “C” and above in units relevant to their areas of specialization.

 The Master of Science (Agricultural Economics) degree program is by coursework, examinations, and thesis.
 The program will take a minimum of 18 months.
 To graduate with a Master of Science (Agricultural Economics) the student is expected to pass seven core units, one compulsory (non-core) unit and at least four units in their area of specialization in addition to a thesis in the second year of study.
 During the first year of study, the student will be required to complete a minimum of 12 units.
 In Semester one (1) the student will take four core units and two optional units, at least one being a foundation unit in the area of specialization.
 In Semester two (2), the student will take 4 core units and at least two units from the area of specialization.
 In the second year, the student will be expected to carry out field research and submit a thesis for examination.

 The general university examination regulations shall apply.
 Students enrolled for the Master of Science (Agricultural Economics) degree program will be expected to take written examinations on all the taught units.
 The written examinations will constitute 60% of the total marks while the coursework assessment tests (CATS) will constitute 40%.
 Pass mark shall be 50%.
 Every student must do research and submit a thesis for examination.